-PACIFIC GAS AND ELECTRIC COMPANY (U 39 E) ADVICE LETTER FOR APPROVAL OF CONTRACTS RESULTING FROM ITS EXPEDITED PROCUREMENT PURSUANT TO DECISION 21-02-028 FEBRUARY 16, 2021 Redaction Reference IDENTIFICATION OI Category from D.06-06-066, Appendix 1, or Separate Confidentiality Order That Data Corresponds To F CONFIDENTIAL INFORMATION PG&E's Justification for Confidential Treatment Length of Time Appendix J: Crockett Cogeneration-Letter Agreement Item VII.B (Contracts and Power Purchase Agreements between utilities and non-Affiliated Third Parties (except RPS)).
-The terms of the Letter Agreement presented in this appendix are generally confidential.
+IDENTIFICATION OF CONFIDENTIAL INFORMATION Redaction Reference Redaction Reference Category from D.06-06-066, Appendix 1, or Separate Confidentiality Order That Data Corresponds To PG&E's Justification for Confidential Treatment Length of Time Confidential Appendices Appendix A: Calpine - Firm Import Energy Confirm Item VII.B (Contracts and Power Purchase Agreements between utilities and non-Affiliated Third Parties (except RPS)).
+The terms of the Firm Energy Import Confirm presented in this appendix are generally confidential.
 The terms of this contract that are public pursuant to Item VII.
 B. are publicly disclosed in Section IV.
 Selected Projects.
 Contract documents and terms of contracts are confidential for three years from the date that the contract states that deliveries are to begin, or until one year following expiration, whichever comes first.
-Appendix K: Summary of Agreement Types Item VII.B (Contracts and Power Purchase Agreements between utilities and non-Affiliated Third Parties (except RPS)).
-Contract specific terms between PG&E and the counterparty and between the counterparty and suppliers are confidential terms as they are not identified as public by Matrix term VII.B.
+Appendix B: TransAlta - Firm Import Energy Confirm Item VII.B (Contracts and Power Purchase Agreements between utilities and non-Affiliated Third Parties (except RPS)).
+The terms of the Firm Energy Import Confirm presented in this appendix are generally confidential.
+The terms of this contract that are public pursuant to Item VII.
+B. are publicly disclosed in Section IV.
+Selected Projects.
 Contract documents and terms of contracts are confidential for three years from the date that the contract states that deliveries are to begin, or until one year following expiration, whichever comes first.
-Appendix L: Summary of Executed Agreements Item VII.B (Contracts and Power Purchase Agreements between utilities and non-Affiliated Third Parties (except RPS)).
+Appendix D: Summary of Executed Agreements Item VII.B (Contracts and Power Purchase Agreements between utilities and non-Affiliated Third Parties (except RPS)).
 Contract specific terms between PG&E and the counterparty and between the counterparty and suppliers are confidential terms as they are not identified as public by Matrix term VII.B.
 Contract documents and terms of contracts are confidential for three years from the date that the contract states that deliveries are to begin, or until one year following expiration, whichever comes first.

-PACIFIC GAS AND ELECTRIC COMPANY (U 39 E) ADVICE LETTER FOR APPROVAL OF CONTRACTS RESULTING FROM ITS EXPEDITED PROCUREMENT PURSUANT TO DECISION 21-02-028 FEBRUARY 16, 2021 F CONFIDENTIAL INFORMATION Redaction Reference Category from D.06-06-066, Appendix 1, or Separate Confidentiality Order That Data Corresponds To PG&E's Justification for Confidential Treatment Length of Time Appendix M: Evaluation Framework Item VIII.
+PACIFIC GAS AND ELECTRIC COMPANY (U 39 E)

+ADVICE LETTER FOR APPROVAL OF IMPORT ENERGY CONTRACTS RESULTING FROM ITS EXPEDITED PROCUREMENT PURSUANT TO DECISION 21-02-028

+IDENTIFICATION OF CONFIDENTIAL INFORMATION

+Redaction Reference Category from D.06-06-066, Appendix 1, or Separate Confidentiality Order That Data Corresponds To PG&E's Justification for Confidential Treatment Length of Time Appendix E1: Independent Evaluator (IE) Report (Confidential) Item VII.B (Contracts and Power Purchase Agreements between utilities and non-Affiliated Third Parties (except RPS)); Item VIII.
 B) Specific quantitative analysis involved in scoring and evaluation of participating bids.
-The appendix contains information on the evaluation methodology and price caps, which constitutes the confidential results of bid scoring and evaluation.
-Information under Item VIII.
-B is confidential for three years from the date winning contracts are submitted for CPUC approval.
-Appendix N1: Independent Evaluator (IE) Report (Confidential) Item VII.B (Contracts and Power Purchase Agreements between utilities and non-Affiliated Third Parties (except RPS)); Item VIII.B) Specific quantitative analysis involved in scoring and evaluation of participating bids.
-The IE Report contains extensive discussion of the specific terms of the letter a greements and discussions with counterparties.
+The IE Report contains extensive discussion of the specific terms of the letter agreements and discussions with counterparties.
 The IE Report also contains information on the evaluation framework and price caps, which constitutes the confidential results of bid scoring and evaluation.
 Contract documents and terms of contracts are confidential for three years from the date that the contract states that deliveries are to begin, or until one year following expiration, whichever comes first.
 Information under Item VIII.
 B is confidential for three years from the date winning contracts are submitted for CPUC approval.